talharmdn/talharmdn/README.md

 - 👨🏻‍🎨 Photograpy Editing/Photshop
 - 🌱 I like to learning everything 🤣
 - 🥅 2021 Goal: Improve myself more than last year
-- 🎼 I love to play percussions and also I am  DJ
+- 🎼 I love to play percussions instruments and also I am  DJ

 ### Contact with me: